We analyzed 13,000 TEFL job postings to better understand the international TEFL job market.

 Either way, China is bursting at the seams with TEFL jobs.
-Out of 13,000 ESL job postings, a whopping 41% was for China.
+Out of 13,000 ESL job postings, a whopping 41% were for China.
 In other words, 2 out of 5 international TEFL jobs are from China.
 To say the least, there is no shortage of TEFL jobs in China even during the pandemic.
 There are a lot of TEFL job opportunities to teach in South Korea and Japan as well.

 And not only is the average salary gently increasing in China, but the cost of living is still extremely reasonable.
 Despite the negative feedback from some TEFL teachers in China, it will continue to be an intriguing TEFL destination for the next couple of decades.

-6. TEFL certifications are most popular
+6. TEFL certifications are the most popular

 Any type of ESL certification gives you an advantage when you want to teach English abroad.
-At the end of an certification program, you should have plenty of ideas for ESL worksheets and ESL games to keep your students engaged.
+At the end of a certification program, you should have plenty of ideas for ESL worksheets and ESL games to keep your students engaged.

 But our study reveals that TEFL certificates outrank all other types.
 To be honest, we don’t really know why.
 Unlike CELTA certification, TEFL is not regulated by an overarching committee.
 This means that any organization can package up its own TEFL certificate program.

 For a CELTA certificate, you’ll often do a full course load with a bit of teaching practice, but this may not be the case with TEFL.
 There are online TEFL courses and face-to-face classroom courses as well.
 It could be all theory-bad or give you hands-on training.